Speaking in Tongues: The Evidence, Part 1 of 7

 The 300s: Still Going

-Hilary of Poitiers, one of the most respected bishops in the Western church, affirmed the “gift of tongues” and the “gift of healing” as ongoing provisions for the church around 360 AD.
+Hilary of Poitiers, one of the most respected bishops in the Western church, affirmed the gift of tongues and the gift of healing as ongoing around 360 AD.

-The Cappadocian Fathers (Basil of Caesarea, Gregory of Nazianzus, Gregory of Nyssa) are the guys who gave us Trinitarian orthodoxy.
-The theology you recite in the Nicene Creed?
+The Cappadocian Fathers Basil, Gregory of Nazianzus, and Gregory of Nyssa gave us Trinitarian orthodoxy.
+The theology behind the Nicene Creed?
 They built it.
-And they testified to the ongoing operation of the Spirit’s gifts, including healing and prophetic speech.
+And they testified to the ongoing operation of the Spirit’s gifts.

-But Cyril of Jerusalem might be the most significant of all.
+But Cyril of Jerusalem might be the biggest deal of all.

-Here’s why.
 Cyril wasn’t looking backward.
-He was a bishop preparing new converts for baptism, and in his catechetical lectures he told baptismal candidates what to expect from the Holy Spirit: wisdom, prophecy, healing, the power to drive away demons.
-Not nostalgia.
-A fourth-century pastor telling ordinary people: “Here’s what’s coming for you.”
+He was a bishop preparing new converts for baptism, telling them what to expect from the Holy Spirit: wisdom, prophecy, healing, the power to drive away demons.
+A fourth-century pastor telling ordinary people, “Here’s what’s coming for you.”

-Two Catholic scholars, Kilian McDonnell and George Montague, studied Cyril’s teaching and came to the same conclusion: the fourth-century church still expected the Spirit to show up.
+Two Catholic scholars, Kilian McDonnell and George Montague, studied Cyril’s teaching and concluded the fourth-century church still expected the Spirit to show up.

-John Chrysostom, “Golden Mouth,” Archbishop of Constantinople and one of the greatest preachers in church history, is the strongest early voice for cessationism.
-Around 400 AD, he wrote that the miraculous gifts had served their purpose in establishing the faith and were “henceforth superfluous.”
+John Chrysostom, archbishop of Constantinople and one of the greatest preachers in church history, is the strongest early voice for cessationism.
+Around 400 AD, he wrote that the miraculous gifts had served their purpose and were “henceforth superfluous.”

 Real quote.
 Real church father.
-You deserve to know about it.
+You should know.

-Chrysostom’s statement was a brief remark in a homily, not a developed theological argument.
-He didn’t write a treatise on cessation.
-He made a passing comment.
-And his one voice stands against a chorus of contemporaries: Hilary, Cyril, the Cappadocians, Ambrose, even Augustine.
-Augustine started as a cessationist, then personally witnessed almost seventy miraculous healings in his own diocese and retracted his broader cessationism in his Retractions.
-He still maintained that tongues specifically had ceased as a widespread phenomenon.
-But the point stands: the evidence changed his mind.
+But the context matters.
+Chrysostom’s statement was a passing remark in a homily, not a developed theological argument.
+He never wrote a treatise on cessation.
+His single voice stands against a chorus of contemporaries, Hilary, Cyril, the Cappadocians, Ambrose, and even Augustine (who started as a cessationist, then watched almost seventy miracles in his own diocese and partially retracted his view in his Retractions).

 One voice doesn’t make a consensus.

-And the medieval period?
-I’ll be straight with you: the evidence gets thinner.
-Most of what we have comes from hagiographic sources (devotional biographies of saints, written to promote their veneration).
+I’ll be straight.
+The evidence gets thinner here.
+Most of what we have comes from hagiographic sources, devotional biographies of saints written to promote their veneration.
 Not eyewitness journalism.
 More like spiritual resumes.

-We have accounts of Pachomius in Egypt, reportedly speaking in unlearned languages after extended prayer.
-Hildegard of Bingen composed hymns in what she called an “unknown language” she attributed to divine inspiration.
+Still, the testimonies span centuries and continents.
+Pachomius in Egypt reportedly spoke unlearned languages after extended prayer.
+Hildegard of Bingen composing hymns in what she called an “unknown language” she attributed to divine inspiration.
+Anthony of Padua reportedly understood by speakers of multiple languages at once.
 Francis of Assisi.
-Anthony of Padua, reportedly understood by speakers of multiple languages simultaneously.
 Vincent Ferrer.
 Dominican missionaries in South America.

-But the sheer breadth of these claims, spanning centuries, cultures, continents, and religious orders, tells us something.
-The stream never dried up completely.
-It may have gone underground.
-But it kept flowing.
+But the sheer breadth across centuries, cultures, continents, and religious orders tells you the stream never fully dried up.
+Maybe it went underground.
+It kept flowing.

 Why Did the Gifts Decline?

-His summary is deeply challenging to the cessationist position: “The gifts declined when the church stopped expecting them, not when God stopped giving them.”
+His summary lands hard: “The gifts declined when the church stopped expecting them, not when God stopped giving them.”

 That distinction matters.

-Because cessationism doesn’t just claim the gifts faded.
-It claims God withdrew them on purpose.
-And the historical evidence points the other way.
+Cessationism doesn’t just claim the gifts faded.
+It claims God deliberately withdrew them.
+The historical evidence points elsewhere.
 The church changed.
 The expectation changed.
-The institutional structures changed.
-And the gifts became harder to find.
+The gifts became harder to find.

 Sound familiar?